zer0cache/matic-docs/docs/home/new-to-matic.md

     - [Using Hardhat](/docs/develop/hardhat)

 :::note

-Configure the Web3 RPC-URL to https://rpc-mumbai.matic.today, *Everything else remains the same.*
+Configure the Web3 RPC-URL to "https://rpc-mumbai.matic.today", everything else remains the same.

 :::

 ## What is a Blockchain?

 Simply put, Blockchain is a shared, immutable ledger for recording transactions, tracking assets and building trust.
 Head over to [Blockchain Basics](blockchain-basics/basics-blockchain.md) to read more.

 ## What is a Sidechain?

 Think of a Sidechain as a clone of a 'parent' blockchain, supporting transfer of assets to and from the main chain.
 It is simply an alternate to parent chain that creates a new blockchain with its own mechanism of creating blocks (consensus mechanism).
 Connecting a sidechain to a parent chain involves setting up a method of moving assets between the chains.

 ## Validator and delegator roles